 • your child knows what they did was wrong, they see the upset it caused, show them that you’re working hard to keep everyone safe, to prevent one child from hurting another and helping them get their frustrations out in non-aggressive ways like having a cry or asking for help,

-• as soon as your child learns to really trust that their feelings are always important and deserving compassion, they will get better at seeking support before they reach overwhelm.
-Children who gain support learn to seek support, to release stress through crying or to talk when they start to become overwhelmed, rather than lashing out.
+• as soon as your child learns to really trust that their feelings are always important and deserving compassion, they will get better at seeking support before they reach overwhelm.Children who gain support learn to seek support, to release stress through crying or to talk when they start to become overwhelmed, rather than lashing out.

-Children who hurt others when frustrated feel insecure and need to receive messages that they are safe.
+Because the child’s attachment needs are so strong, simply sensing their parent’s annoyance or disapproval can cause them to feel a little insecure.
+The best remedy to increase their sense of security is generally to give them messages that they are loved and safe.
+All peaceful parenting approaches aim to support the parent to maintain the warm connection which helps to maintain the child’s sense of security.
 Quite often the child who did the hurting receives little care for their feelings.
 But the aggressor wouldn’t have lashed out if they weren’t feeling insecure, frustrated, threatened or possibly even overwhelmed.
 When children hurt another, they need to know that you’re not just trying to make them stop being angry, they can’t do that on demand and trying to not be angry causes a lot of inner conflict and even more frustration.
 They need to know we understand and care and can help.

 Show him that you can remain calm and confident as you help him with his frustration.
 Your confidence in helping your child will start to ease any feelings of insecurity or overwhelm they may have.
 Even when a child doesn’t look afraid or frustrated when they lash out, if you look closely you will see that their body is in a very tight, tense stressed state.

-Show her what she *is* allowed to do when frustration builds up.
 If at all possible, when you intervene and stop your child, hopefully just before they lash out, show that you’re making yourself available to really listen as they cry and complain and get it all out.
 Quite often the parent’s intervention to stop their child, will provide the outlet they need to let the underlying frustrations push to the surface and gain some release through big cries.
 You can perhaps suggest that they roar like a lion, stamp their feet, jump up and down, scream into a pillow (which is less overwhelming that screaming into the air), maybe tear some old newspapers, pop bubble wrap, take their hand and do some brisk walking or a little run outside which gives them both an outlet and connection at the same time.
 Also, doing some slow deep breaths with them can help them regulate.
 A tight hug sometimes works wonders to dissipate tension if they allow that.
 There are many ways to dissipate frustration.

-Laughter heals and dissipates tension.
 Another really effective way of helping them get their frustrations out is to invite them to push against your hands as you kneel in front of them, this will bring frustrations to a head and they’ll either growl or laugh, either way, it’ll be a release.
 Or put a huge cushion in front of you and invite them to push really hard against the cushion.
 Or sit with your back against the wall also with a big cushion (for added protection for you both) and invite your child to sit on your knee, and push backwards with their bare feet on the ground.
 These all help the child release that ball of frustration from their belly or chest.
 For more ideas read The Power of Play.

 Also important to consider is that the frustration that drives a child to lash out is often the result of them not gaining the opportunities they need to have big releasing cries that are supported by their parent.
 The biggest need is always acceptance and empathy!

-To summarize.
-To keep everyone safe, keep your limits simple, clear and confident – aim to avoid pleading or being aggressive in saying no. Let him know that you won’t let him lash out, that you’re keeping everyone safe and helping him with those big feelings of frustration.
+To keep everyone safe, keep your limits simple, clear and confident.
+Aim to avoid pleading or being aggressive in saying no. Let him know that you won’t let him lash out, that you’re keeping everyone safe and helping him with those big feelings of frustration.
 She needs to see that you care about her big feelings, not just her behaviour which is only the outward symptom.
 A stressed child needs to see that you can care about and empathize with her frustration “I see this is really hard for you, I can help”, “I care about *all* your feelings, I’m going to stay here and care for you until you feel better”, “that’s it, get it all out, have a big growl/cry”.

-Avoid isolating, threatening unpleasant consequences or punishing or otherwise giving your child the message that you don’t want to interact with her when she’s angry as this can instil shame.
+These approaches unfortunately give the child the message that their caregiver doesn’t want to interact with them when they’re upset or angry.
+This can lead to a child suppressing their emotions and can lead to shame.
 In my work with families, children of all ages often describe to me what they truly feel about themselves and their parents when put in time out, and they are just not the messages that we want any child to embody.
 It’s not necessary and can lead to long-term feelings of aloneness when they have problems and difficult feelings.
+If you’ve already used a lot of attention based or other punishments, you can feel confident that learning and practicing peaceful parenting approaches such as these will greatly increase your child’s self-esteem, their trust in themselves and trust in you.

-Your child especially needs your loving care and guidance when he’s angry, anger is a tough and often overwhelming emotion and deserves empathy.
+Anger is a tough and often overwhelming emotion and deserves empathy.
 The child needs your loving support with their feelings of anger (that are allowed) when they act aggressively (which is not allowed).
 Avoid shaming him when he lashes out, he’s already struggling with difficult feelings and needs help in coming back to peace with himself and his world.
 Kids act well when they feel well.

 You may also like to read the longer and more comprehensive article; Aggression – why children lash out and what to do